djvaron/Goldbach/README.md

   1. The average cost of checking primeness grows.
   2. The size of the sieve array <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;B" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;B" title="B" /></a> grows, demanding <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;L" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;L" title="L" /></a> bytes in memory.

-We designed a simple algorithm in C for verifying Goldbach's conjecture and developed several parallel implementations of the code to identify the best strategies for tackling the problem with increasing integer size.
+We designed a simple algorithm in C for verifying Goldbach's conjecture and developed several parallel implementations of the code to identify the best strategies for tackling the problem as integer size increases.

 We tested the following forms of parallelism: